 If you have a Kindle (or a Kindle app on your phone, tablet, or computer) you can grab a free sample and decide whether it's worth tossing a few bucks at your writing career.

 Frequently Asked Questions

-Easy: download the free Kindle app for your computer, phone, tablet, or Smart Fridge.
+If you don't have a Kindle device, you can download the free Kindle app for your computer, phone, tablet, or Smart Fridge.
 (Apparently you can also read Kindle stuff via a web browser plugin, though I wouldn't recommend it.)
 In short, if you are reading these words, you have a device capable of reading Kindle ebooks.

 Can I get a free sample?

 Yep.
 Amazon lets you send 10% of the book to any Kindle device or app (check the "Try it free" box in the right column of the book's Amazon page).
 If that's not enough for you, check out Chapter 27: Stock and Flow.

 I'm broke but still want to read this thing.

 If you're an Amazon Prime member, you can borrow the book for "free" (after the cost of the membership, anyway) from your Kindle device.
 Or you can read it via Kindle Unlimited (which is a paid thing, but generally starts with a free trial).
 Both of those actually kick money back to me.
 So you should do that.